San Joaquín, Bolivia

 San Joaquín is a small agricultural town in the Beni Department in the Bolivian lowlands.

 It is served by San Joaquín Airport.

 History

 The Jesuit mission of San Joaquín was founded in 1709.
 Baure Indians resided at the mission.

 Languages

 Camba Spanish is the primary vernacular lingua franca spoken in the town.
-The Joaquiniano dialect of Baure is also spoken in San Joaquín.
+The Joaquiniano dialect of Baure was also spoken in San Joaquín.

 Location

 San Joaquín is the administrative capital of Mamoré Province and is at an elevation of 142 m above sea level.
 It is just west of the Machupo River, a tributary of the Iténez River.

 San Joaquín is 220 km north of Trinidad, the department's capital.

 Geography

 San Joaquín is located in the Moxos Plains (Llanos de Moxos), at 100,000 km^{2} one of the greatest wetlands of the Earth.
 Main vegetation in the area of San Joaquín is the tropical savanna.

 Climate

 The yearly precipitation of the region is 1,800 mm, with a distinct dry season from May to September.
 Monthly average temperatures vary from 24 °C und 29 °C over the year.